halfhsky4672/Group-Gaming-Project/README.md

 # Created by: The Underachievers
 Adam Wade(Menus, endings, and overall design), Skyler Halfhill(Music and sound), Ethan Hatchett(Writing), and Daniyaal Hussain(Level Design and systems design).
 Everybody did some programming as nobody specialized in that

+# Extra Note
+With the current state of the repository, you will find different copies of the unity packages and numerous assets.
+This was the result of us struggling to share and import assets.